lichbalab/cmconnect/README.md

 KeyStoreConnect is released under the [[TBD]] license.
 See the LICENSE file for more details.

 ## Contact
-For support or questions, reach out to us at [TBD].
+For support or questions, reach out to us at lichbalab@gmail.com.